ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 That said the slight increase/decrease in accuracy are just products of how the weights work out with the examples.
 As such any perceived improvement is probably coincidental and don't reflect how accurate the network will be in the face of new samples.
 To get an accurate view of the network's ability, running it multiple times and taking the average of its accuracy is probably your best bet.

 Doing this for our network yields about a **90% accuracy**.
 Not bad.
-For reference, a monkey (that is a random process) would classify the cells correctly 50% of the time (only two categories).
+For reference, a monkey (that is, a random process) would classify the cells correctly 50% of the time (there are only two categories).
 That's a 40% increase over randomly guessing!

 ## The Full Code
 This is all the code put together and is how it appears on my [NeuralNetwork](https://github.com/ozanerhansha/NeuralNetworks) repository.
 All the imports have been moved to the top of the program: